-In Figure 1, we present results obtained fixing the parameter q and varying the parameter α for both user-based and item-based recommendation strategies.
+In Figure 1, results obtained fixing the parameter q and varying the parameter α for both user-based and item-based recommendation strategies are given.
 We see that, in the item-based case, the results improve when setting a non-trivial α .
-The best result has been obtained for $\alpha=0.15$.
+In fact, the best result has been obtained for $\alpha = 0.15$.

-Finally, in Table 3, two of the best performing rankers are combined, and their recommendation aggregated, as described in Section 2.4.
+Finally, in Table 2, two of the best performing rankers are combined, and their recommendation aggregated, by using the stochastic algorithm described in Section 2.5.
 In particular, in order to maximize the diversity of the two rankers, we aggregated an item-based ranker with a user-based ranker.
 We can see that the combined performance improves further on validation data.
+Building alternative and effective rankers based on available meta-data is not a trivial task and it was not the focus of our current study.
+For this we decided to postpone this additional analysis to a near future.